Ansaine/system-designs/tiny-url/node [interview question]/readme.md

 ## Tables used

 1. UrlMap:   alias->{longUrl, createdAt, ttl_seconds}   // createdAt is needed for ttl implementation
 2. timeMap:  alias->{time1,time2,....}          // for analytics

+## How to handle ttle

+1. Use setInterval to continuously poll time and check is ttl_seconds has passed.
+But this is unefficient
+2. Better use setTimeout just when we generate a new longUrl